aniketDash7/llm_overview/README.md

 # What is a language model ?
 A language model is something that knows how to predict next word of a sentence or knows how to fill in the missing words of a sentence.
 Let's start with an example considering OpenAI's language model called 'text-davinci=003'.
 Let's give it a sentence to fill.

+IMAGE

+At each point of generation its predicting the probability of occurence of a variety of next words.
+Although a thing to be noted is, it won't predict the next "word" each time it generates.
+It is safe to say that it predicts the probabilities of the next variety of tokens.

+# The ULMFiT 3 - step approach
+- **LM pretraining** -> The foundation of large language models lie in the underlying neural network architecture.
+A **neural network** is a complex mathematical function which is extremely flexible and it can learn patterns and relationships among entities if it's trained in the right way.
+What's the right way ?
+We will talk about that later.
+But if it is, in fact, trained the right way, it gets the ability to create a rich hierarchy of abstractions and representations which it can build on.
+If a neural network or a language model needs to do a good job in predicting word of any sentence in any situation it's going to need to learn an awful lot about the world.

+According to the ULMFiT approach, the pretraining is the step which predicts the next word in the sentence.

+- **LM Finetuning** -> In this stage, we feed it a set of documents which is a lot closer to the final task that we want the model to do.
+But the idea remains the same, which is predicting the next word in the sentence.
+Nowadays, fine tuning is approached by a technique called **instruction-tuning**.
+In this phase we use datasets like *OpenOrca* which resemble a question-answer or an instruction type approach to fine tune the model.
+Here the objective changes a bit, i.e to fill in the words necessary to answer questions.

+- **Classifier Fine-tuning** -> Various approaches for achieving this like 'RLHF and friends' (Reinforcement Learning from Human Feedback).
+It uses human feedback to optimize ML models to self-learn more efficiently.
+Reinforcement learning (RL) techniques train software to make decisions that maximize rewards, making their outcomes more accurate.

+There has been talk about how GPT-4 is not able to handle logical reasoning.
+These talks might base out of the expectation that famous language models are trained to give out the correct answer of a question.
+But the thing is, GPT-4, like most language models, was not trained at any point to spit out the correct answers.
+They are trained initially to give out words with the highest probability of occurence in the next instance of a sequence or a sentence.

+The first stage, **LM Pretraining**, does not have the capability yet to fill out correct answers.
+But if you want to do a trick you can give it that sense of having that capability that it can give out correct answers.
+You can actually prime GPT-4 to give you high quality information by giving it custom instructions.
+These instructions are prepended to all of your queries.
+Although, its good to keep the things which Language models can't do in mind, because they are not trained to do so at any point of their training.

+What GPT-4 can't do ?
+- Hallucinations
+- It doesn't know about itself
+- It doesn't know about URLs
+- Knowledge cutoff